Canonical Ensemble vs. Grand Canonical Ensemble in the Description of Multicomponent Bosonic Systems: The relativistic system of boson particles and antiparticles

-{\bf (c) Both particles and antiparticles are present in the condensate phase.} In this case, additionally to condition ($\ref{eq:condens-cond}$) for $\pi^{-}$ mesons, the argument of the distribution function for $\pi^{+}$ mesons has to satisfy analogous condition to guarantee that both components of the gas are in the condensate at the same temperature $T$ and chemical potential $\mu_{I}$.
-These two conditions are ($m + U(n) - \mu_{I} = 0$, $m + U(n) + \mu_{I} = 0$).
+{\bf (c) The temperature interval where both particles and antiparticles are in the condensate phase. } In this case, additionally to the condition ($\ref{eq:condens-cond}$) for $\pi^{-}$ mesons, there must be a corresponding condition for $\pi^{+}$ mesons to ensure that both components of the gas are in the condensate at the same temperature $T$ and chemical potential $\mu_{I}$.
+As we have shown, this requirements lead to equations (\ref{muc3}) and (\ref{muc4}).
 With account for these conditions, eqs.~(\ref{eq:tot-n2a}), (\ref{eq:ni2a}) should be modified to include condensate component $n^{(+)}_{\rm cond}$ of $\pi^{+}$ mesons assuming that the density of thermal $\pi^{+}$ mesons equals now to $n_{\rm lim}(T)$, i.e. the same way as the density of thermal $\pi^{-}$ mesons.
 So, when both components are in the condensate, set (c) of selfconsistent equations reads

+Indeed, since $\mu_I = 0$, using, for example, the root $n = n_2$ in the argument of the Bose-Einstein distribution functions in equations (\ref{eq:tot-n2a}), (\ref{eq:ni2a}) leads to $U(n_2) = - m$, which results in the density $n_{\rm lim}(T)$, and thus we obtain the system of equations (\ref{eq:tot-n3}), (\ref{eq:ni3}).
+The corresponding particle density of each component $\pi^{-}$ or $\pi^{+}$, obtained as a result of splitting the total density, for example $n_2$, is equal to $n^{(-)}_2 = (n_2 + n_{I})/2$ and $n^{(+)}_2 = (n_2 - n_{I})/2$, respectively.